2020

 2020-0167 28 Aug 2020 Lincolnshire

-Nottingham Healthcare NHS Foundation Tr… Morton Hall Immigration Removal Centre
+Morton Hall Immigration Removal Centre Nottingham Healthcare NHS Foundation Tr…

-Concerns summary Prison discipline and healthcare staff exhibited confirmation bias regarding drug use, leading to inadequate investigation, poor record-keeping, insufficient training on new psychoactive substances, and a lack of clear escalation protocols for medical emergencies.
+Concerns summary (AI summary) Prison discipline and healthcare staff exhibited confirmation bias regarding drug use, leading to inadequate investigation, poor record-keeping, insufficient training on new psychoactive substances, and a lack of clear escalation protocols for medical emergencies.

 Dereck John Chapman